ezzakyabdellah/ezzakyabdellah/README.md

 <h3>Overview:</h3>
 <p>
-Hello there!
 I'm a seasoned Software Engineer with a passion for crafting robust and innovative solutions.
 With a strong foundation in both LAMP (Linux, Apache, MySQL, PHP) and MERN (MongoDB, Express.js, React, Node.js) stacks, I bring a wealth of technical expertise to the table.
 My proficiency extends beyond these core technologies, encompassing a wide array of skills including React, Angular, SQLServer, MySQL, PostgreSQL, and various DevOps tools such as Git, Docker, Vagrant, AWS, Azure, and Versal.
 </p>
 <h3>
 🛠️ Technical Proficiencies: